Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Experiments

 \subsection{Comparison to state-of-the-art}

 \fi Comparison of our proposed algorithm against state-of-the-art methods, such as SNR and SPR, is not straightforward, because of their tunable pruning thresholds.
-Our method has a clear stopping criterion, whereas SNR- and SPR-based pruning relies on a trial-and-error procedure for finding the optimal pruning rate.
-As a result, for practical applications, our method has the preference as it does not require any parameter sweeping analysis.
+These methods require evaluating the performance of the model for different pruning rates in order to find the optimal pruned model.
+Our method has a clear stopping criterion and therefore does not need to evaluate the model performance for different pruning rates, whereas SNR- and SPR-based pruning relies on a trial-and-error procedure for finding the optimal pruning rate.
 Furthermore, extending SNR- and SPR-based pruning with retraining is ill-founded as their pruning and training objectives differ from each other.
-Nonetheless, we perform a comparison of the pruning algorithms by evaluating the variational free energy for different pruning rates.
-For fairness, all algorithms do not include any retraining of the network.
-Figure~\ref{fig:experiments:comparison} shows the capability of reducing the variational free energy for all pruning algorithms on the \texttt{boston} dataset.
-Across all of our experiments, the minimum VFE value for SNR is always greater or equal to the minimum value for BMR, indicating the better performance of BMR in minimizing the VFE through pruning.
+Nonetheless, we perform a comparison of the different pruning methods (SNR, SPR and BMR) by evaluating the VFE for different pruning rates, without retraining.
+Figure~\ref{fig:experiments:comparison} shows the capability of reducing the VFE for all pruning methods on the \texttt{boston} dataset.
+Furthermore, the underlying negative accuracy as defined in \eqref{eq:VFE-complexity} is plotted to give insights in the individual VFE contributions.
+Across all of our experiments, the minimum VFE value for SNR is observed to always be greater or equal to the minimum value for BMR.
+The flat region in the BMR pruning metric corresponds to model parameters whose full posteriors are close to their full priors.
+After training we observe an often significant group of parameters, whose sufficient statistics of the full posterior are close to those of the full prior.
+These parameters are found not to affect the accuracy of the model significantly during training, and are therefore optimized to be close to the original prior to minimize model complexity.
+As a result, the cluster of parameters located around the sufficient statistics of the full prior is pruned consecutively with corresponding $\Delta \mathrm{F}_\theta \approx 0$, leading to the plateaus in Figure~\ref{fig:experiments:comparison}.